elastic/apm/specs/agents/tracing-spans-dropped-stats.md

 ### Data model

-This is an example of the statistics that are added do the `transaction` events sent via the intake v2 protocol.
+This is an example of the statistics that are added to the `transaction` events sent via the intake v2 protocol.

 ```json
 {